 - Without built-in speakers

 The SAMSUNG UE57 monitor series comes with a screen size of 28 inches, with a pixel resolution of 3840 x 2160, making up for an excellent viewing experience.
-The monitor is capable of displaying 1 billion colors which is one of the things that make it stand out from other monitors on the market.
-The monitor also has a split-screen function that allows for seamless viewing or working on two different documents at the same time.
+The monitor is capable of displaying 1 billion colors which is one of the things that make it stand out from other CAD monitors on the market.
+The monitor also has a split-screen feature that allows for seamless viewing or working on two different documents at the same time.
 An eye saver mode reduces eyestrain while watching videos, while Flicker-free technology makes reading more relaxing on your eyes.
 This monitor also comes with Freesync and 1ms response times.
-It also features two HDMI inputs for the user’s convenience.
+It also features two HDMI ports for the user’s convenience.
 All of these things make the monitor a good option for gaming and work.

 The monitor is perfect for Autocad, who want a monitor with good picture quality to make the experience better.